bayeslabs/bayeslabs.github.io/_posts/2019-07-04-Generating-molecules-using-Junction-Tree-VAE-using-PyTorch.md

     data = [line.strip("\r\n ").split()[0] for line in f]
 ```

-(ii)Convert each molecule to a Molecular tree.First we have to decompose the molecule to a tree.
+(ii)Convert each molecule to a Molecular tree.
+First, we have to decompose the molecule to a tree.

 <h4>Tree Decomposition of Molecules:</h4>
 A tree decomposition maps a graph G into a junction tree by contracting certain vertices into a single node so that G becomes cycle-free.